bradleybeddoes/stratus/README.md

 	$> bundle exec unicorn;

 ### Create a machine
 Once you have your iso is built you only need a few details to get a new machine running.
-By default your ~/.ssh/id_rsa.pub key is authorized for login as root on the new machine.
+By default the Vagrant public key mitchellh/vagrant/tree/master/keys is authorized for login as root on the new machine.
+Add any additional public keys you'd like to authorize to keys/authorized_keys

     $> bash scripts/create_machine -n <machine name> -a <ip address>